25 Fun Things to do in Maui Hawaii for Every Type of Traveler

 25. Watch the Sunset in Kihei

-After experiencing the most fun things to do on Maui it’s sunset time!
-There is no better way to end your day than with an ice-cold drink as you watch the colors change over the ocean.
+After all these fun things to do on Maui, it’s sunset time.
+There is no better way to end your day than with an ice-cold drink, as you watch the colors change over the ocean.

 We were lucky enough to experience many Maui sunsets, but our favorites were in the town of Kihei.
 Pull up a chair in the sand and enjoy!